 Generally speaking, people over the age of 65 are entitled to Medicare Part A if they (or their spouse) is eligible for Social Security payments.
 Medicare Part A (Hospital) has a $0 premium if they have paid payroll taxes for 10 or more years.
 Medicare Part B (Medical) has a premium attached, and is based on income.
 Those who are under 65 who receive Social Security Disability Insurance (SSDI) payments generally become eligible for Medicare after two years (24 months).
 Those who are diagnosed with end-stage renal disease (ESRD) and amyotrophic lateral sclerosis (ALS) become eligible for Medicare without any waiting period.

 Verus Health Partners is the preferred choice on the Space Coast for Medicare Enrollment.
 Our team of friendly and knowledgable agents will help you determine the right levels of coverage based on your unique situation.

 Part B covers physician visits, outpatient services, preventive services, and some home health visits.
-Most benefits have a deductible of $185 and coinsurance of 20%.
+Most benefits have a deductible of $198 for 2020 and coinsurance of 20%.
 There is no coinsurance or deductible that is charged for annual wellness visits or preventive services.
 These services have to be rated “A” or “B” by the U.S. Preventative Services Task Force.
 Examples of these services would be a prostate cancer screening or mammography.